Joon-Klaps/viralgenie/docs/installation.md

 ```
 !!! note
     With the argument `-profile <docker/singularity/.../institute>`, you can specify the container system you want to use.
 The `test` profile is used to run the pipeline with a small dataset to verify if everything is working correctly.

+!!! danger "Apple silicon (ARM)"
+    If you are using an Apple silicon (ARM) machine, you may encounter issues.
+Most tools are not yet compatible with ARM architecture, therefore conda will most likely fail.
+In this case, use Docker in combination with wave.